Skip to main content

 Step 1: Identify required and meaningful disaggregation variables

 Not every indicator needs every disaggregation variable.
-Decide which variables are mandatory (donor requirements), which are programme-relevant (age for a youth programme), and which are analytically meaningful (location for geographically targeted interventions).
+Decide which variables are mandatory (donor requirements), which are program-relevant (age for a youth program), and which are analytically meaningful (location for geographically targeted interventions).
 Standard disaggregation variables include:

 • Sex (mandatory for most donors): male, female, other/prefer not to say